carlbodin/cmon/README.md

 # cmon

-A lightweight CPU monitoring program for Windows 11 running in terminal.
+A lightweight CPU monitoring program in terminal for Windows.
 Uses 4.2 MB of RAM, in addition to the RAM of your terminal window, and has a negligable CPU footprint.

 ```plaintext
 |         CPU          |         Memory        |          Swap          |